Becky O. Peleowo

 Did my words strike a wrong cord?

-“I just don't want my bag to get my bag dirty like the others”, she started to explain.
+“I just don’t want to get my bag dirty like the others”, she started to explain.

 “Oh, ok.
 But you need to follow the class rules of keeping your things orderly.
-Your bag might be disturbing your seat partner. ” I waved my hand directing her to her seat beside Chels, the class prefect.
+Your bag might be disturbing your seat partner where you just hanged it. ” I pointed a finger directing her to her seat beside Chels, the class prefect.
 Chels liked to have her space and she was a very orderly child.
+Miriam quietly complied but it was obvious she did it against her will.
+I admonished them on hygiene and ordeliness so that the class could be conducive for others and returned to my office in the library.

-Míriam must have reported the incident to her mum later at home because the following day, the School Head summoned me and strictly warned me to be discreet with my words citing Míriam ’s case.
+I survived another day at Sunrise High or so I thought.
+Miriam reported the incident to her mum later at home.
+The following day, the School Head summoned me and strictly warned me to be discreet with my words citing Miriam’s case.
+What did I do wrong?
+I started to replay the incidents of yesterday in my head.

 — — — — — — — — — — — — — — — —